 As with the basic cells, a D flip-flop or D-latch can enter a metastable state if the data and control inputs are changed at exactly the same time.
 In a D-latch, the data must be stable when the control input is de-asserted.
 In a DFF, the data input must be stable for a time immediately before and immediately after the clock edge.
 If the data is not stable at the clock edge, a metastable state may be clocked into the memory element.
 If this happens, the memory element may not be able to immediately resolve to either low voltage or high voltage, and it may oscillate for a time.
 Thus, when designing circuits using edge-triggered flip-flops, it is important to ensure the data input is stable for adequate time prior to the clock edge (known as the setup time), and for a time after the clock edge (known as the hold time).
 Setup and hold times vary between several tens of picoseconds (for designs inside single IC’s) to several nanoseconds (for designs using discrete logic chips).

-A schematic for a basic D flip-flop is shown in Fig. 4 above.
+A schematic for a basic D flip-flop is shown in Fig. 5.
+Note the flip-flop is constructed from three basic cells.
+Two of the basic cells check for a rising edge, and the third memorizes the D input if a rising edge was detected.
 Several slightly different schematics can be found in various references, but any circuit called a DFF will exhibit the same behavior.

 Flip-flop with Asynchronous Reset